 - AAHA will review the complaint to determine if a mandatory standard has been violated.

-- If no mandatory standard violation has occurred or the practice is not AAHA-accredited, AAHA will close the complaint; no further action will be taken.
+- If no mandatory standard violation has occurred, AAHA will close the complaint and notify both parties; no further action will be taken.

 - If AAHA finds that a mandatory standard within the AAHA Standards of Accreditation has been violated by an AAHA-accredited practice, we will contact the practice to investigate further and provide you with an update within 30 days.